aadnk/Bitspeak4j/README.md

 Bitspeak.bs6().decode("pakatape"));
 ```

-It is also possible to convert the bytes in an _InputStream_ to a _Reader_ with encoded Bitspeak,
+It is also possible to convert the bytes in an _InputStream_ to a _Reader_ containing encoded Bitspeak,
 or the other way around:
 ```java
 Path input = Paths.get("input.data");